karayabin/universe-snapshot/universe/Ling/Deploy/commands.md

+Centralized manager to deploy your web apps on remote machines.

 map
     Creates the map for the files of the site.
     The map is the list of the files (not including directories) in the application, along with their hash id.